 In its favour, the bus to Grasse is obscenely cheap.
 Even if you travel from Nice to Grasse the bus is only 1.5 Euros.
 But Holy Hannah, on the way back to Nice I decided to take the bus from Grasse as far as Cannes and it was so slow I was ready to chew my arm off.

 If only I could have spritzed on some Violette to calm me down and soothe my feminine bewilderment about why it was taking so long.

-For more information on making a day trip to Grasse, France, visit the Grasse Tourism website.
+For more information on things to do in Grasse, France, visit the Grasse Tourism website.

-Read more on the sexy South of France: Visit my travel blog post Things to do in the South of France for plenty of ideas on where to go, why to go and what to do there.
+Read more about the French Riviera: Visit my travel blog post Things to do in the South of France for plenty of ideas on where to go, why to go and what to do there.